Published November 29, 2022

 One thing I’ll say, though is I wish the author had chosen to include an author’s note in the book clarifying some of the story’s assertions about Louisa May Alcott’s life and the writing of LITTLE WOMEN.
 I poked around the internet for maybe half an hour, and stumbled onto an article in the ATLANTIC about LITTLE WOMEN and the evolving interpretation of it as we learn more about the author’s life.
 This article on Mental Floss might also be helpful if you aren’t familiar with the story.
 I also read the sample pages of the book MEG, JO, BETH, AND AMY: THE STORY OF LITTLE WOMEN AND WHY IT STILL MATTERS by Anne Boyd Rioux.

-Admittedly, that’s a pretty scant amount of research.
+Admittedly, that’s a pretty scant amount of research on my part.
 It did help clarify some of the things said in the book.
 The characters in BELITTLED WOMEN mention some information about Louisa May Alcott’s life and her other writing.
 One character states that Alcott referred to LITTLE WOMEN as “The Pathetic Family” but doesn’t clarify that is the nickname by which Alcott referred to her own family or really explore the context.
 It’s kind of meant to show her disdain for the story, and it’s stated by a character who has some ulterior motives, so it makes sense that she would avoid context.

 Anyway.
 I found the story itself wildly entertaining and packed with fun.
 The Porter family dynamics reminded me a lot of the dynamics in the family of the movie LITTLE MISS SUNSHINE.
 It’s lots of fun and also has a sweet romantic subplot to boot.
 I think fans of Emma Mills or Emma Lord will enjoy this one.